joysamaddar/Xatty/README.md

 # Xatty
-Chat app using MERN stack and socket.io
+Chat app using Node.js, React and socket.io
 #### Check it out on - https://xatty.netlify.app

 ## Features